 Make sure your trash can has a child-safe lid, or keep it out of your child’s reach by placing it in another locked cabinet.

 You could also get rid of the trash can problem entirely by not having a trash can in the bathroom at all.

 Dispose of your garbage in a DIFFERENT trash can in the house; somewhere your children do not go to.

 The Importance of Baby Proofing Your Bathroom

-It’s also equally important that you have the peace of mind and assurance that no serious danger will come to your children since you have already baby-proofed everything and removed everything dangerous to them.
+It’s also equally important that you have the peace of mind and assurance that no serious danger will come to your children since you have already baby-proofed everything and removed all dangerous items.